-A public hearing on the proposed SSBG Intended Use Report for SFY 2007-2008 for regular SSBG Funds and Supplemental Hurricane Relief Funds is scheduled for 10 a.m, Tuesday, May 29, 2007, at the Department of Social Services, 627 North Fourth Street, Baton Rouge, LA 70802 in Conference Room 129.
+A public hearing on the proposed SSBG Intended Use Report for SFY 2008-2009 for regular SSBG Funds and Supplemental Hurricane Relief Funds is scheduled for 10:00 a.m., Tuesday, April 22, 2008, at the Department of Social Services, 627 North Fourth Street, Baton Rouge, LA 70821 in Conference Room 129.
 At the public hearing all interested persons will have the opportunity to provide recommendations on the proposed plan for use of SSBG Funds, orally or in writing.
-Post-expenditure reports for the SSBG program for State Fiscal Years 2003-2004 and 2004-2005 are included for review in the SFY 2006-2007 SSBG Intended Use Report and are also available for review at the Office of Community Services, 627 North 4th Street, Baton Rouge, LA 70802.
+Post-expenditure reports for the SSBG program for State Fiscal Years 2004-2005 and 2005-2006 are included for review in the SFY 2007-2008 SSBG Intended Use Report and are also available for review at the Office of Community Services, 627 North 4th Street, Baton Rouge, LA 70821.

-Published as display advertisements on May 21, 2007 in the Alexandria Daily Town Talk, the Baton Rouge Advocate, the Lafayette Daily Advertiser, the Lake Charles American Press, , the New Orleans Times Picayune, the Shreveport Times; and the Monroe News Star World.
+Published as display advertisements on April 14, 2008 in the Alexandria Daily Town Talk, the Baton Rouge Advocate, the Lafayette Daily Advertiser, the Lake Charles American Press, and the Shreveport Times; on April 16, 2008, the New Orleans Times Picayune and on April 18, 2008 the Monroe News Star World.